 There are, however, limitations and exceptions to the rule that everything that is planted in the soil becomes part of the soil.
 Such an exception exists for plants, bulbs, shrubs or trees, which are destined to be removed like those in a nursery as they retain their identity as movables and do not become part of the soil.
-In Gore NO v Parvatas (Pty) Ltd It was held that bulbs which are planted as bulbs and are to be removed from the soil as such must be distinguished from plants that are grown from seeds which take root and bear crops that are then harvested.
+17 In Gore NO v Parvatas (Pty) Ltd18 it was held that bulbs which are planted as bulbs and are to be removed from the soil as such must be distinguished from plants that are grown from seeds which take root and bear crops that are then harvested.
 Unlike the growing crops the bulbs are destined to be removed and do not form part of the soil.
 The decisive factor as to whether something becomes movable is the intention of the person who planted it.
-The court was satisfied that bulbs planted in the soil with the intention of being removed from it, retained their identity as movables.

-D Davis, L Olivier and G Urquhart Juta's Income Tax [online] under South African Income Tax: Legislation and Commentary / Commentary on Income Tax: / First Schedule / paragraph 2.
+D M Davis et al Juta's Income Tax [online] (Juta Law Online Publications: 2004) under South African Income Tax: Legislation and Commentary / Commentary on Income Tax: / First Schedule / paragraph 2.
 In R v BHIGJEE 1953 (2) SA 783 (N) at 784 the court held that unlike mealie meal, sugar was not a product of farming operations